ianxxiao/reinforcement_learning_project/README.md

 **Insight 1: The agent was able to recognize the 50 bike stock limit and manage stock effectively and cheaply after some training.**

-The agent recognized the bike stock limit by reward feedback through all training episodes, instead of having "visiblity" to what the human programmer specified.
+The agent recognized the bike stock limit based on reward feedback from all training episodes, instead of having "visiblity" to what the human programmer specified.

 ![image](/result_snapshot/stock_history_120180308093154459029.png)

-**Figure 1**: Line chart comparison of original houly simulated stock without balancing, and balanced stocks after 1 or 150 training episodes.
+**Figure 1**: Line chart comparison of original hourly simulated stock without balancing, and balanced stocks after 1 or 150 training episodes.

 **Insight 2: The agent was able to manage bike stock better after more interactions with the environment.**